lavesh-patil/hw/hw1/README.md

 ## Testing

-The reference output is available on lab machines in the directory `coms4037/hw1/ref_output_small`.
+The reference output is available on lab machines in the directory `~/coms4037/hw1/ref_output_small`.
 You can make use of these files in two ways.

 First, you can take a look at them to make sure you understand the format of the csv files your code is supposed to produce.

-Second, the hw1.ipynb file contains code that test the output produced by your code against the reference output -- you can run it to make sure that your code is correct (for more details, read the notes in the hw1.ipynb file).
+Second, the `hw1.ipynb` file contains code that tests the output produced by your code against the reference output -- you can run it to make sure that your code is correct (for more details, read the notes in the `hw1.ipynb` file).

 You need to make sure that your code will scale to datasets that are bigger than memory, regardless of how large or skewed the dataset is or how